 Kosher For Passover Recipe

-I love making these meatballs for Passover.
+Slow cooker sweet and sour meatballs is one of my favorite recipes to make for Passover.
 They make a great appetizer or extra meat dish when you are serving a large crew.
 Alternatively, if you are just DONE with matzo pizza and matzo ball soup, they make for a great mid-holiday-week change of pace.

 To make this recipe kosher for Passover, just substitute out bread crumbs for matzo meal.